seni1924/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints out current working directory
+This script prints out current working directory and list contents